Enquire now

 • Lumbar puncture: After a lumbar puncture, the cerebrospinal fluid is assessed to identify the signs of bleeding or infection resembling blood clot symptoms.

-What are the options available for Brain clots in the brain treatment?
+What are the options available for the treatment of blood clot in brain?

 • Medication: Blood thinners to prevent or promote the breakdown of clots, such as anticoagulants or antiplatelet medications.